DigitalRiver/react-atlas/README.md

 ## CSS Customization

 Internally for React Atlas development, we use CSS Modules.
 However, we compile down our CSS into 1 main CSS file that is namespaced similar to: ```.ra_filename_stylename```.
-This allows multiple opens for anyone that wants to restyle a react-atlas component.
+This allows multiple opens for anyone that wants to restyle a React Atlas component.
 You can simply overwrite the class with your own css file or you can feed the component inline styles via the ```style``` prop, or you can pass your own ```className``` prop.

 We will be thinking hard about styling going forward and this workflow may change.
 We want to make overriding the React Atlas styles as simple as possible.
 Something like [React Themeable](https://github.com/markdalgleish/react-themeable) may be used.